-Try doing the Google page speed test again after you’ve migrated to your new web host with above features.
-You’ll be surprised how much faster it has become by switching from a slow web host to an optimised web host.
-Many web hosts give a free trial or have a refund policy (ours included) so you could get your site cloned to the new web host and compare the Google page speed test results if you’re unsure.
+Try doing the Google page speed test again after you’ve migrated to a new web host with the above features.
+You’ll be surprised how much faster it runs just by switching from a slow web host to an optimised web host.
+Many web hosts offer free trials or refunds (ours included), so you could get your site cloned and compare the Google page speed test results if you’re unsure.

 2. Resize and optimise your images for web

-- image file less than 200kbs in size
+- Image file is less than 200kbs in size

 - 72 DPI

-You’ll need photo editing software to crop your images and save it out to above.
+You’ll need to use photo editing software to crop, resize and save your images to the above guidelines.

 3. Use image Lazy Load

 Lazy loading images is a technique that delays loading the full version of an image until the user has scrolled close to it.
-For example, if you visit the homepage of the blog above, you will not see any images, because they are not loaded until you scroll over them.
-Sometimes, the simplest fixes can make the biggest difference.
-Responsive web design and the various proposed methods of responsive images, the best way forward is to get this out of the way early.
+This saves bandwidth on the page because the page focuses on the content the user needs to see at that moment, giving them a quicker load for the area they’re on.
+Instead of wasting time loading an image they’ll see two minutes later.
+Sometimes, the simplest fixes can make the most significant difference.
 This is one of the simplest ways to increase page speed.
-Yes, do another Google page speed test to compare results of before and after lazy load implementation.
+You should try again to do another Google page speed test and compare the results from before and after you implement lazy loading.

 4. Other boring technical methods (Bonus)

-The following are reserved to professionals who know what they are doing with WordPress development and web hosting servers.
-If not, you risk running into issues to your WordPress website.
-Highly recommend hiring a WordPress web developer or risk breaking your site.
+The following tips should only be performed by professionals who know what they are doing with WordPress development and web hosting servers.
+If not, you risk causing issues on your WordPress website.
+We would highly recommend hiring a WordPress web developer, or you risk breaking your site.

 - Delete draft pages and post revisions

-- Cleaner code and unnecessary bloat by web developer
+- Clean code and unnecessary bloat left by your web developer

 - Try asynchronous loading of files